Fifth Street & Grove Street Reconstruction Project

 Email updates

-As the project develops, the City of Dover plans regular email updates to help residents and business plans for the construction disruption.
-To sign-up for these updates, visit https://bit.ly/dovernewsletters, add “Project update: Fifth Street and Grove Street Reconstruction” to your current email subscription list.
+As the project develops, the City of Dover plans regular email updates to help residents and businesses plan for the construction disruption.
+To sign up for these updates, visit https://bit.ly/dovernewsletters, and add “Project update: Fifth Street and Grove Street Reconstruction” to your current email subscription list.

 Map of project area